 4. Cleanse Your Vagina with a Rosemary, Basil and Honey Solution

-A couple of years ago, I wrote an article for the site entitled, "Love On Yourself With These 7 All-Natural DIY Vaginal Washes".
-The main reason why is because, from articles I've read, conversations with health professionals that I've had and also personal experience, I've learned that when it comes to cleaning my vagina 1) less is more and 2) if you do want to use a wash of some sort, it should be as natural as possible.
+A couple of years ago, I wrote an article for the site entitled, "Love On Yourself With These 7 All-Natural DIY Vaginal Washes."
+The main reason why is because, from articles I've read, conversations with health professionals that I've had, and also personal experience, I've learned that when it comes to cleaning my vagina 1) less is more and 2) if you do want to use a wash of some sort, it should be as natural as possible.
 Here's where another DIY recipe comes in.
-If you make one that consists of rosemary, basil leaves, organic honey and distilled water, your vulva can receive all sorts of benefits (because remember, your vagina is self-cleansing, so it doesn't need any "help").
+If you make one that consists of rosemary, basil leaves, organic honey, and distilled water, your vulva can receive all sorts of benefits (because remember, your vagina is self-cleaning, so it doesn't need any "help").